artifex404/new-wp/README.md

 `curl -sS https://raw.githubusercontent.com/artifex404/new-wp/master/installer.sh | bash`

+If the command `new-wp` does not do anything after the installation, enter:

+`source ~/.bash_profile`

 ##Configuration

-When installed, be sure to edit the ~/new-wp.sh file and enter correct WP-CLi, PHP and MySQL binaries paths.
+When installed, be sure to edit the ~/new-wp.sh file and enter correct WP-CLI, PHP and MySQL binaries paths.

 ##Usage
 new-wp